 Jesus spells it out:

-- The Law would forever stand, and indict those living by it – even those self-righteous teachers were adulterers under the Law they claimed to follow.
+- The Law would forever stand, and indict those under it – even those self-righteous teachers whose behavior had made them adulturers under Jesus’s demanding interpretation.

 - But the Law is no longer being preached.
 It stopped with the arrival of John the Baptist.

 - Rather, the Gospel is being preached: The Kingdom of God under the New Covenant.

 - With this new Good News, the sinners, tax collectors, prostitutes, etc. are all “rushing in” – and those self-righteous ministers would be wise to do the same!

 Jesus says much the same thing in Matthew 21:31-32:

 “[Jesus asked the chief priests and the elders,] ‘Which of the two did what his father wanted?
 [The son who refused to work but changed his mind, or the one who promised to work but changed his mind?]’